koide3/gtsam_points/README.md

 # gtsam_ext

-This is a collection of GTSAM factors and optimizers that would be useful for range-based pose SLAM.
+This is a collection of GTSAM factors and optimizers that would be useful for range-based SLAM.

+Tested on Ubuntu 20.04 and CUDA 11.1.

 ## Factors